flxzt/rnote/README.md

 ## Drawings Created With Rnote

-If you have drawn something cool in Rnote and want to share it, submit a PR so it can be showcased here. :)
+If you have drawn something cool in Rnote and want to share it, submit a PR to add it here. :)

 <div align="center" spacing="20px">
         <img alt="Pikachu" src="https://raw.githubusercontent.com/flxzt/rnote/main/misc/drawings/pikachu.png" height="400">